 A futures contract is an agreement to buy or sell an asset on a specified date in the future for a pre-agreed price.
-Futures can be settled in cash or via physical delivery of the underlying asset; stock futures are settled in cash https://derivatives.euronext.com/en/stock-futures.
-Trading venues reserve the right to propose changes to contracts terms which may in certain circumstances affect open contracts, but these would occur following public consultation or the issuance of a market notice.
+Futures can be settled in cash or via physical delivery of the underlying asset.

-Each futures contract has its own maturity date, after which the product will expire.
-An open position can be closed at any time before the maturity date, subject to prevailing market conditions and sufficient liquidity, by entering into a closing transaction.
-The full contract specifications are available on our website:
+Each futures contract has its own expiration date, after which the product will expire and ceases to be traded.
+An open position can be closed out at any time before the expiry of the contract, subject to prevailing market conditions and sufficient liquidity, by entering into a reversing transaction.
+The full contract specifications for our commodities futures contracts are available on our website: